matuteiglesias/journal/content/Business/2024-12-20_Developed_Automated_Financial_Reporting_Team_Struc.md

 - Explained conservative valuation methods for fixed assets on balance sheets.

 ### Achievements
-- Successfully developed a team structure for financial automation.
+- Successfully developed a team structure for financial [[automation]].
 - Clarified roles and responsibilities for financial management.
-- Proposed actionable steps for financial optimization in a family business.
+- Proposed actionable steps for financial [[optimization]] in a family business.
 - Established templates for structured financial reporting.

 ### Pending Tasks
 - Implement the proposed team structure and roles.
-- Execute the financial management optimization plan in the family business.
+- Execute the financial management [[optimization]] plan in the family business.
 - Finalize and apply the structured financial templates in practice.